You are hereWhich Grow Light? | Marijuana Grow Light Guide

 This takes advantage of the optimal light spectrum needed by your plants during the flowering stage to produce big, potent buds.

 High Pressure Sodium grow lights produce a pinkish yellow light with lots of light in the red/orange spectrum.

 This yellowish light causes plants to stretch upwards, while also promoting bud growth.
 Using HPS grow lights in the flowering stage tends to produce the biggest yields/electricty than any other type of grow light.

 Choosing your MH or HPS Grow Lights

 The most important thing to remember is that the type of bulb and the type of ballast always need to match each other.
 In practice, this is really easy and clear; you just match up the numbers.
-More on that in a second.
+The link below will walk you through everything.

-Of all the different types of HPS lights, the 600W HPS light is the most efficient as far as how much light they produce for how much electricity they use.
+Of all the different types of HPS lights, the 600W HPS light is the most efficient as far as how much light they produce for how much electricity used.

 All HID lights (Metal Halide or HPS) require that you have a...

 - Ballast (which usually plugs into a standard power socket)